miguelangeltorresfp/matfp-notes/technologies/docker/basics.md

 * `docker container ls -aq`
   Lists all the containers in quiet mode
 * `docker ps`
-  Lists all the running containers
+  Lists all the running containers and their names
 * `docker ps -a`
   Lists all containers, stopped or running
+* `docker stop container-id`
+  Stop one or more running containers
+* * `docker kill container-id`
+  Kill one or more running containers

 ### Automatically delete containers when they exit